History of Hungary: First cabinet of Viktor Orbán: 1998–2002

 The government led by Orbán promised to stimulate faster growth, curb inflation, and lower taxes.
 It inherited an economy with positive economic indicators, including a growing export-surplus.
 The government abolished tuition fees and aimed to create good market conditions for small businesses and to encourage local production with domestic resources.
 In terms of foreign policy, the Orbán administration continued to pursue Euro-Atlantic integration as its first priority but was a more vocal advocate of minority rights for ethnic Hungarians abroad than the previous government had been.
+In the November 1997 referendum, 85.33% of the voters approved joining the NATO.
+Since 12 March 1999, Hungary, Poland and the Czech Republic are NATO members (first round of the NATO enlargement).

-As a result of a 1997 referendum, Hungary joined NATO in 1999.
-In 2002, the European Union agreed to admit Hungary along with 9 other countries as members on 1 January 2004.
+In 2002, the European Union agreed to admit Hungary along with 9 other countries as members on 1 January 2004 (→ 2004 enlargement of the European Union).

 Fidesz was criticized by its adversaries for the party's presentation of history, particularly the 1989 fall of communism.
-While Fidesz had suggested that the Socialist party is the moral and legal successor to the hated state party of the Communist past, the socialists would assert that they had been those who had pushed for change from within, derided Fidesz members for crediting themselves as the sole creators and heirs of the fall of communism.
+While Fidesz suggested that the Socialist party is the moral and legal successor to the hated state party of the Communist past, the socialists asserted that they were in fact those who had pushed for change from within, deriding Fidesz members for crediting themselves as the sole creators and heirs of the fall of communism.

-In the 2002 election the MSZP/SZDSZ left-wing coalition narrowly beat the Fidesz/MDF right-wing coalition in a fierce political fight, with record-high 73% voter turnout.
+In the April 2002 election the MSZP/SZDSZ left-wing coalition narrowly beat the Fidesz / MDF right-wing coalition in a fierce political fight, with record-high 73% voter turnout.
 Péter Medgyessy became prime minister.

+On 29 September 2004, he was followed by Ferenc Gyurcsány.